ljpatrick/marxpaint/docs/pt_br/README.txt

     Images
     ------
-      Rubber Stamps in Tux Paint can be made up of a number of separate files.
+      Rubber Stamps in Marx Paint can be made up of a number of separate files.
 The one file that is required is, of course, the picture itself.

-      The Stamps used by Tux Paint are PNG pictures.
+      The Stamps used by Marx Paint are PNG pictures.
 They can be full-color or greyscale.
 The alpha (transparency) of the PNG is used to determine the actual shape of the picture (otherwise you'll stamp a large rectangle on your drawings).

-      The PNGs can be any size, but in practice, a 100 pixels wide by 100 pixels tall (100x100) is quite large for Tux Paint.
+      The PNGs can be any size, but in practice, a 100 pixels wide by 100 pixels tall (100x100) is quite large for Marx Paint.

     Description Text